 Comments may not be acted upon by the Agency until the document is next revised or updated.
 For questions regarding the use or interpretation of this guidance contact Thinh Nguyen (CDRH) at 240-276-4010, or Leonard Wilson (CBER) at 301-827-0373.

-Additioanl copies are available from the Inernet at – CDRH or CBER or you may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (380) to identify the guidance you are requesting.
+Additional copies are available from the Internet.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 380 to identify the guidance you are requesting.